If you're wondering how to get featured snippets, you're not alone.

 So right off the bat, we know that Google is looking for short sentences that contain answers.

 Now, the algorithm knows that answers are often preceded by questions.
-So it’s a good bet that a ‘question and answer’ style of writing will lend itself to getting Position Zero.
+So it’s a good bet that a ‘question and answer’ style of writing will lend itself to getting a featured snippet.

 The question can be a single line in a paragraph, or it could be in a header or sub-header.